 In 2005, 20 flat track roller derby leagues were represented at the historic first meeting of the ULC, with the goal of developing the guiding principles and aspirations of the organization.
 Following that meeting, the ULC voted to change its name to the Women’s Flat Track Derby Association (WFTDA) to reflect the organization’s goals.

-The WFTDA opened its doors to new members in September 2006 and has since welcomed dozens of new member leagues into the association.
+The WFTDA opened its doors to new members in September 2006 and has since welcomed hundreds of new member leagues into the association.

 The term “roller derby” dates to the 1920s, originally used to describe roller skate races.
 In the late 1930s, Leo Seltzer’s touring competition, Transcontinental Roller Derby, began to evolve from a marathon skating race on a raised track to a more physical competition emphasizing skater collisions and falls.
 This evolved into the foundation of the team sport that still exists today: two teams of five skaters who score points by passing members of the opposing team.
 Both men and women competed in roller derby from its inception.